 Cheshire East Council with the help of schools, colleges, early years settings and other family support services across the borough are distributing vouchers on behalf of the Department of Work and Pensions, during the winter months to the most vulnerable children and families to pay for essentials such as food and energy.

-The money is Cheshire East’s share of the government’s £170 million Covid Winter Grant Scheme which is available from now until the end of March 2021 to support those most in need across England with the cost of food, energy (heating, cooking, lighting), water bills and other essentials.
+The money is Cheshire East’s share of the government’s £170 million Covid Winter Grant Scheme which is available until April 16th to support those most in need across England with the cost of food, energy (heating, cooking, lighting), water bills and other essentials.

 Over 11,000 children and young people have already been identified by the council and will receive their vouchers automatically.
 These families will receive their vouchers via schools, colleges, early years settings and by a host of support services.